Minneapolis Farmers Markets: What to Eat, Buy, and Do

 Part market, part neighborhood celebration, the West Broadway Farmer's Market is open Friday afternoons, June through October.
 You'll find the requisite fruit and veggies, but there’s also a wide array of clothing, art, live music, DJs and spontaneous dancing.

 Finding good food along West Broadway is not hard.
 Sammy's Avenue Eatery makes delicious sandwiches, homemade soups and freshly baked pies.
 Known for the relaxed and welcoming atmosphere relaxed it's a great gathering spot.
-A great spot for a drink is the 4th Street Saloon, the neighborhood bar where many of the locals frequent and where the famous "Welcome to North Minneapolis" mural is displayed.
 Get your sweet-treat-fix from The Cookie Cart, one of the sweetest cookie shops in the Twin Cities.
 More than that, thanks to this local cookie shop, teens 15- to 18-years-old learn valuable job skills (for many it’s their first job) and have an opportunity to gain leadership experience.

 Transit